How to respond when a logistics company deducts money from your pay

 Initial dispute email

-Dispute KitA professional first message that asks for documents and preserves your position on the record.
+Dispute SystemA professional first message that asks for documents and preserves your position on the record.

 Use This to Respond →Evidence checklist

-Dispute KitOrganize your proof so your timeline and exhibits are clear and easy to follow.
+Dispute SystemOrganize your proof so your timeline and exhibits are clear and easy to follow.

 Use This Checklist →Arbitration prep

-Case BuilderIf the company refuses to resolve this, get your case organized and ready for formal arbitration.
+Full Case PackageIf the company refuses to resolve this, get your case organized and ready for formal arbitration.

 Unlock the full dispute system

 Templates, evidence tools, and escalation prep — built for independent contractors.
-Dispute Kit starts at $39/month.
+Dispute System starts at $29/month.